 When students get the opportunity to add their mark to the classroom environment, they are more likely to develop a sense of “ownership” that will transfer to their behavior and work.
 Brittney Briggs offers some pointers for using your whiteboard to encourage interest and create a community in your classroom here.

 Inspirational wall messages are eye-catching and convey what’s important in your classroom.
-It doesn’t hurt to use bright colours, either!
+It doesn’t hurt to use bright colors, either!

 Anything that invites interactivity will surely draw interest and give learning a sense of fun, like playing a vocabulary game with a basketball and hoop.